oroinc/documentation/commerce/user_guide/marketing_promotions/create.rst

 6. In the **Conditions** section, provide the following information:

    a) **Restrictions** --- Set visibility restrictions to promotions.
 By default, promotions are displayed for any customer or customer group.
 Only one field must be chosen at a time, either a customer group and a customer.
-   b) **Expression** --- Specify the :ref:`expression <user-guide--promotion--expression>` that describes the conditions when the promotion should be applied.
+   b) **Expression** --- Specify the :ref:`expression <user-guide--promotion--expression>` that describes the :ref:`conditions <user-guide--marketing--promotions--conditions>` when the promotion should be applied.
+You can also use expressions to evaluate customers by a particular attribute, such as free shipping only if the customer purchases a qualifying amount of product, or a particular item is in their cart.

 7. In the **Items To Discount** section, add, filter or reset the product that the promotion should apply to:

    a) **Reset Products** --- Click **Reset Products** next to the tabs to clear all filters and reset the product collection to the default state.
    b) **Add** --- Click **Add** to add the selected products manually.
 This can be used in cases when you have few products to be added and there is no need to set up a complicated filter, or when you need to add specific products that may be out of the filter’s scope.
 Manually added items will appear both in the *Manually Added* and *All Added* tabs.

       .. note:: To ensure that specific items are excluded from the list of the product collection and will not be included automatically or manually, click **Add** in the *Excluded* tab.
 All removed products will move to the *Excluded* tab automatically.
+Make sure that you have not previously excluded the item that you want to add to the promotion, as excluded products do not appear on the list.

    c) **Advanced Filter** --- Add a product via a :ref:`filter <user-guide-getting-started-filters>` to limit the product list and include only the necessary products.
 Advanced filter is hidden by default.
 Click **Preview Results** to check whether the products found via the filter match your criteria, or to exclude unnecessary items from the list.

       .. note:: You may use filter on the top of the dialog to limit the scope of the products and make it fit into the visible area.

-8. In the **Store Frontend** section, you can specify the label to be displayed next to the coupon code in the **Order Summary** section of the checkout in the storefront (illustrated below).
+8. In the **Store Frontend** section, you can specify the label (e.g. the promotion name) in the Labels field that will be displayed in the Order Summary section of the checkout in the storefront (illustrated below) alongside the coupon code.
 If left blank, the name of the promotion linked to the coupons will be used as the label.

    .. image:: /user_guide/img/marketing/promotions/CouponFrontStoreName.png
+      :alt: The store frontend section of the promotions page where you can add the label to be displayed at checkout

 Discount Options for Order Line Item
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+You can create a line item promotion that will discount each line item.

+.. note:: You can check out a video on `how to create a line item promotion <https://oroinc.com/b2b-ecommerce/media-library/create-line-item-promotion>`__ in our media library.

 For the line items discount, provide the following information:

 .. image:: /user_guide/img/marketing/promotions/LineItems.png
+   :alt: The illustration of the discount options for order line items

 * **Unit of Quantity** --- Select the necessary unit type from the list (e.g. each, item, set.).
 Note that the discount will only apply to the product with a specified unit type.